 As the trustee, you will need to use interpersonal skills and business savvy to manage the trust’s assets and handle potentially difficult situations between the beneficiaries.
 When a beneficiary questions the trustee’s decisions, he or she can file a lawsuit against the trustee.
 Our law firm regularly advises trust administrators, providing guidance through routine matters as well as complex issues..

-Contact a Mississippi Estate Administration Lawyer Today
+Contact Our Mississippi Estate Administration Lawyer Today

 Being appointed as an estate administrator or a successor trustee can be overwhelming.
 Trustees and estate administrators open themselves up to liability that could put their personal assets in jeopardy.
 If you’ve been appointed as a successor trustee or estate administrator in Mississippi, contact the estate planning lawyers at Palmer & Slay, PLLC, today to schedule an initial consultation.